BDurga26/Fake-News-Detection/README.md

-This project aims to predict whether the given news is real or fake.
+This project aims to predict whether the given news is real or fake.<br />
-It takes the news(String) as input and gives a string REAL or FAKE.
+It takes the news(String) as input and gives a string REAL or FAKE.<br />

 ![p1](https://github.com/BDurga26/Fake-News-Detection/assets/103586967/86e4d0d6-2f88-48d7-99c7-6f9e4b763ea8)